wavemaker/docs/learn/figma-autocode-plugin/working-with-autocode-plugin.md

 9. A new project with the generated code will be created in the WaveMaker studio, where you can make the necessary changes.

 ## Key Features
-1. Supports most web application components.
+1. Generated code uses the enterprise ready and battle tested WaveMaker UI component library.
 2. Maps Figma variables to CSS variables.
-3. Creates separate themes for each Figma variable modes.
+The modes (light, dark color schemes) present in Figma are also captured.
-4. Translates Figma's on-click navigation and overlay prototyping into functional click actions in the generated code.
+3. Translates Figma's on-click navigation and overlay prototyping into functional click actions in the generated code.

 ## Prerequisite
 1. This is a **Dev Mode plugin**, so you must have **access to Figma Dev Mode**, which requires a **paid Figma account**.
 2. Currently, the plugin supports only **Material 3.0** and **WaveMaker UI Kit**.
-3. It works on both the Figma browser and desktop application.
+3. Works on both the Figma browser and desktop application.

 ## Download plugin